 Donations of property and equipment are recorded as current support at their estimated fair value unless the donor has restricted the donated asset to a specific purpose.
 Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as restricted support.
 Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service.
-The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.
-The Organization did not receive any donor-restricted assets during the years ended December 31, 2019 or 2018.
+Net assets with donor restrictions are reclassified to net assets without donor restrictions at that time.
+The Organization did not receive any donor-restricted or donated assets during the years ended December 31, 2020 or 2019.

 Purchased property and equipment are stated at cost.
 Expenditures for additions, improvements and replacements are added to the property and equipment accounts.
 Repairs and maintenance are charged to expense as incurred.
 When equipment is retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the respective accounts and any gains or losses arising from the disposition are reflected in income.
 Depreciation is provided for over the estimated useful lives of the assets using the straight-line method.
-Depreciation expense was \$729,039 and \$685,282 for the years ended December 31, 2019 and 2018, respectively.
-The Organization had \$8,075,550 and \$4,989,089 of construction in progress which was not depreciated as of December 31, 2019 and 2018, respectively.
+Depreciation expense was \$1,034,732 and \$729,039 for the years ended December 31, 2020 and 2019, respectively.
+The Organization had \$255,838 and \$8,075,550 of construction in progress which was not depreciated as of December 31, 2020 and 2019, respectively.